What happens when your workflow isn’t as efficient as it should be?

 So how do you know if you have a bottleneck?

-Identifying bottlenecks can be easy if it’s obvious enough, like an actual backup on a manufacturing line, for example.
-But pinpointing bottlenecks for other business processes usually takes a bit of critical thinking.
+Identifying bottlenecks can be easy if they happen to be obvious enough, like an actual backup on a manufacturing line.
+But pinpointing bottlenecks for other, more “abstract” business processes usually takes a bit of critical thinking.

 Performers are any people (employees, third-party vendors, etc.) that are involved in the workflow in some capacity.